timothygebhard/hsr4hci/README.md

 If you want to use "developer options" (e.g., run unit tests), change the last line to:

 ```
-pip install .[develop]
+pip install ".[develop]"
 ```

-To run any experiments or reproduce our results, you will first need to create some data sets in the right format.
+To run any experiments or reproduce our results, you will first need to download or create some data sets in the right format.
-Please check out the [README file in the `datasets` directory](https://github.com/timothygebhard/hsr4hci/tree/master/datasets) for more information on how to do this.
+Please check out the [README file in the `datasets` directory](https://github.com/timothygebhard/hsr4hci/tree/master/datasets) for more detailed information on how to do this.

 ## 🧪 (Re)-running our experiments